bakame-php/http-structured-fields/docs/04-containers.md

 ### Automatic conversion

-For all containers, to ease instantiation the following automatic conversion are applied on the member argument of each modifying methods.
+Learning new types may be a daunting tasks so for ease of usage, for all containers, the following automatic conversion are applied on the member argument of each modifying methods.

 If the submitted type is: